 Everyone is familiar with Christmas wreaths, but Halloween wreaths are a great way to make your home entryway spooky.
 While there are options for buying a Halloween wreath, they're also tons of fun to create and customize.
 You can start with a basic foam base, a twisted twig wreath or even pool noodles!
 Once you have your wreath base, break out your glue gun and attach Halloween items like miniature skulls, spiderwebs, creepy flowers, ribbons, or whatever strikes your fancy.
 You can even put an old plastic mask in the center if it works with your Halloween wreath's aesthetic!

 |800 sq. ft.
 Spider Web||Spider Decorations||Bat Decorations||5" Crow Prop|

 Maybe a Halloween wreath on your door isn't scary enough for you, and that's okay!
-There are tons of other ways to make your home entryway fit in with the rest of your scary Halloween decorations.
+There are many other ways to make your home entryway fit in with the rest of your scary Halloween decorations.
 Big, spooky cobwebs are a great way to start, as they're some of the best and most versatile cheap Halloween decorations.
 (If you're not sold on cobwebs being scary, think back to the last time you took a cobweb to the face venturing into your attic or basement!)
-Once your entrance has been thoroughly cobwebbed, bring out the spiders, bats, birds and other creepy-crawly critters that could be stuck in a large web.
+Once your entrance has been thoroughly cobwebbed, bring out the spiders, bats, birds and other creepy-crawly critters which could be stuck in a giant web.
 You can even get more creative by taking old dolls or skeleton decorations, wrapping them in webs, and hanging them from the top of your porch or gutters.
 Top it all off by making or buying a giant spider prop to let everyone know you have a giant people-eating arachnid!

 DIY Posed Skeleton Ideas